jhart4593/RL_USV_Project/README.md

 ## Running the Code
 1. Run train_PPO script in 'training' folder to train an RL agent.
 Change parameters of the training in the config file within the same folder.
-2. Run the evaluate script within the 'evaluation' folder to generate plots comparing a fixed PID controller to the PPO-PID controller.
+2. Run the evaluate script within the 'evaluation' folder to generate plots comparing a fixed PID controller to the RL-PID controller.
 Parameters for the evaluation are adjusted in the eval_config file in the same folder.